-These bits are reserved for future use in the ATmega164P/324P/644P.
-For ensuring compability with future devices, these bits must be written zero when ADCSRB is written.
+These bits are reserved for future use.
+To ensure compatibility with future devices, these bits must be written to zero when ADCSRB is written.

-• Bit 2:0 - ADTS2:0: ADC Auto Trigger Source
+Bit 2:0 - ADTS2:0: ADC Auto Trigger Source

 If ADATE in ADCSRA is written to one, the value of these bits selects which source will trigger an ADC conversion.
-If ADATE is cleared, the ADTS[2:0] settings will have no effect.
-A conversion will be triggered by the rising edge of the selected Interrupt Flag.
+If ADATE is cleared, the ADTS2:0 settings will have no effect.
+A conversion will be triggered by the rising edge of the selected interrupt flag.
 Note that switching from a trigger source that is cleared to a trigger source that is set, will generate a positive edge on the trigger signal.
 If ADEN in ADCSRA is set, this will start a conversion.
-Switching to Free Running mode (ADTS[2:0]=0) will not cause a trigger event, even if the ADC Interrupt Flag is set.
+Switching to free running mode (ADTS[2:0]=0) will not cause a trigger event, even if the ADC interrupt flag is set.